TwicPics/nuxt-strapi-demo/README.md

 ngrok http 1337
 ```

-Ngrok will prompt a message containing a line as following
+Ngrok will prompt an output that contains a line that looks like the following
 ```bash
 Forwarding                    https://0aca-2a01-e0a-20b-ff40-6830-a17b-ecf7-47e3.eu.ngrok.io -> http://localhost:1337
 ```